Education Tours and Programs

 High School - Art, Photography, Language - All

 Year (grades 9-12)

 These self-guided tours offer opportunities for specialized classes to practice their specialty in a natural setting.
 For foreign language classes, the arboretum has printed trail guides available in Japanese, Spanish, German, and French.
 Our beautiful grounds are ideal for art and photography.
 Be sure to bring plenty of adult chaperones.

-Every year we invite homeschooling families to gather and experience education programs at the Arboretum!
+Every year we invite homeschooling families to gather and experience education programs at Boyce Thompson Arboretum!

 Pre-registration and payment for Homeschool Days is required and is non-refundable.

 Space is limited.
 Families are asked to reserve in person at the Arboretum Admissions Window or by phone: 520-689-2723, no later than one week prior to each tour.